-The nature reserve is beautifully managed with masses of parking space in a coastal pine forest. (see left.
-Photo courtesy of Marquenterre).
+The nature reserve is beautifully managed with masses of parking space in a coastal pine forest. (see left. map courtesy of Marquenterre).
 It is a very large site with many walks of different lengths.
 These are clearly signposted round a variety of different ponds/ scrapes.
 Many have one or more hides beside them with plenty of information in each one about the different birds you are likely to see from the hide.

-On one visit in later September we saw a Great Crested Grebe still feeding its young and a gang of juvenile Spoonbills practicing nestbuilding with sticks.
+On one visit in later September we saw a Great Crested Grebe (see below) still feeding its young and a gang of juvenile Spoonbills practicing nestbuilding with sticks.
 Apparently, these Spoonbills were likely to have migrated South from Belgium and, because of global warming would probably overwinter at le Marquenterre.

-Near the main building there is a huge Heronry where different types of Egrets (little egret below left) as well as Heron (see below) nest.
-At any time of the year you are likely to see gulls (blackheaded gulls below) and various types of duck and swans (mute swan below, right).
+Near the main building there is a huge Heronry where different types of Egrets (left) as well as Heron (see below) nest.
+At any time of the year you are likely to see gulls (see below) and various types of duck and mute swans (see below).